vanzonr/rarray/tutorial.md

 prints '[0,0]=0.1 [0,1]=0.2 [1,0]=0.3 [1,1]=0.4'

-The index methods are provided as a convenience, but require a Note that computation based on offsets, and are not exactly cheap.
-If you already know the indices of an elements in another way, usual those values would be recommended.
+The index methods are provided as a convenience, but require a computation based on offsets, and are not exactly cheap.
+If you already know the indices of an elements in another way, using those values would be recommended.

 # Auxiliary functions